Semantic Search

 For example, let’s’ consider you’re searching for articles related to web development, but you want a balanced view, considering both frontend and backend perspectives.
 The example given below imitates the scenario.

-Optimizing Search with Boosting and Filtering
+Optimizing Search with Filtering

 Let us now have a look at how you can enhance your search results by boosting certain properties and applying filters to hone in on the most relevant data.